 Associate Adjunct Professor

-Dr. Bischoff-Grethe is an assistant professor in the department of Psychiatry.
+Dr. Bischoff-Grethe is an Associate Adjunct Professor in the department of Psychiatry.
 She received her Ph.D. in Computer Science with a focus upon Computational Neurobiology from the University of Southern California.
 She is particularly interested in the brain's response to reward and punishment and how it relates to cognitive processing.
 Her research focuses upon brain function in adolescents and adults with eating disorders using functional MRI, DTI, and other morphometric methods.

 Laura A. Berner, PhD